People use fast and flat simulation to reason about new games: Decision-making in first-time gameplay

 The Intuitive Gamer model generally better captures the distribution of moves predicted by people compared to alternate models across the $249$ game boards for each match and game stage, as measured by the Total Variance Distance (TVD) between model and people's predicted distribution, and is near the expected noise ceiling (computed via split-half) human judgments for most game boards (see Figure ~\ref{fig:splash-live-choices-play-watch}c).
 Differences in distance (where lower means closer to people's predicted action distribution) are highly statistically significant as measured by paired t-tests in the TVD per game board for the Intuitive Gamer vs Expert model = $-0.15$, $t_{248} = -15.0$, $p < 0.001$, vs Random model = $-0.09$, $t_{248} = -7.5$, $p < 0.001$.
 Exceptions for poor fits align with those found in the play experiments (e.g., on misere games; see Figure~\ref{fig:splash-live-choices-play-watch}d and example boards in Figure~\ref{fig:watch-examples}).
 Fits are robust to choice of distributional measure (see Supplementary Information).
 People assign similar log probability on the move actually played by the human player to that of the Intuitive Gamer, further highlighting alignment of the Intuitive Gamer to people's probabilistic judgments (see Supplementary Information).

 \paragraph{When is a game worth continuing?}

 Game evaluation is important not only when deciding whether a game is worth playing but also for assessing---during play---whether a game is worth continuing to engage with.
-In our game play study, participants had the option to request a draw at any point in play.
+In our gameplay study, participants had the option to request a draw at any point in play.
 If they received a draw request from another player, they had the choice of whether to accept the draw and immediately terminate play or reject the draw and keep playing.
 Over the $1808$ matches participants played, players made $142$ draw requests, of which $83$ were accepted and $59$ were rejected.
 Upon receiving a draw request, how do people decide whether to keep playing?

-We modeled these choices as probabilistic value-based decisions trading off a player's expected reward of winning with the expected cost of continuing to play: that is, as the difference between the estimated probability of ultimately winning the game (and receiving a $\$0.50$ bonus; see Methods) and an opportunity cost based on the expected remaining length of the game, in terms of number of moves.

-Both of these expectations were computed from the Intuitive Gamer reasoning module conditioning on the current board state (rather than a blank opening board, as in our earlier game evaluation studies).
-In exploratory analyses, we also hypothesized that a player might be willing to keep playing a game even if the expected cost of continuing outweighs the potential objective monetary reward, if playing provides an alternative subjective reward---namely, if it is likely to be fun, which we measured using the subjective funness evaluation from our earlier ``just think'' experiment.
+We modeled these choices as probabilistic value-based decisions trading off a player's expected reward of winning with the expected cost of continuing to play, both of which can be computed under the Intuitive Gamer reasoning module conditioning on the current board state (rather than a blank opening board, as in our earlier game evaluation studies; see Methods).
+In exploratory analyses, we also hypothesized that a player might be willing to keep playing a game even if the expected cost of continuing outweighs the potential objective monetary reward, if playing provides an alternative subjective reward, e.g., if it is likely to be fun.
 A logistic regression model fit to participants' draw request decisions using these three features (see Methods) captures the intuition that players' game-time evaluations are probabilistically rational under limited resources (time) and sensitive to subjective factors like the engagement of games in addition to their objective value (Figure~\ref{fig:splash-live-choices-play-watch}e).
-Lesions of the Intuitive Gamer evaluation function lead to significantly worse qualitative and quantitative fits to human draw request choices (see Extended Data Figure~\ref{fig:accept-reject} and Extended Data Table~\ref{tab:coef_summary}).
+Ablations of the Intuitive Gamer evaluation function lead to significantly worse qualitative and quantitative fits to human draw request choices (see Extended Data Figure~\ref{fig:accept-reject}a and b).